 Click to Enlarge

-To minimize losses caused by surface reflections, all the lenses in the collimator feature a broadband AR coating on both sides (see the Coating tab for details).
-AR coatings for three different wavelength ranges are available: 400 - 650 nm, 650 - 1050 nm, or 1050 - 1650 nm.
-Please contact Tech Support for laser line (V-coating) AR coatings centered at a specific wavelength.
+To minimize losses caused by surface reflections, all the lenses in the collimator feature a broadband AR coating on both sides (see the Coatings tab for details).
+AR coatings for three different wavelength ranges are available from stock: 400 - 650 nm, 650 - 1050 nm, or 1050 - 1650 nm.
+For laser line (V) AR coatings centered at a specific wavelength, please contact Tech Support.

-These collimation packages use 2.2 mm wide key connectors with tightly toleranced ceramic sleeves that provide excellent pointing repeatability, allowing the user to easily adjust the focus distance and replace the fiber without the need for large realignments.
-Please note that careful alignment is needed when mating a narrow key PM fiber with the collimator's wide key receptacle.
-Collimators with an SMA connector are available as a special; contact Tech Support for a quote.
-Other collimators are also available; for our complete line of collimation and coupling options, please see the Collimator Guide tab.
+Collimation packages with ports for 2.2 mm wide key FC/PC or FC/APC connectors have tightly toleranced ceramic sleeves that provide excellent pointing repeatability, allowing the user to easily adjust the focus distance and replace the fiber without the need for large realignments.
+Please note that careful alignment is needed when mating a narrow key polarization maintaining fiber with the collimator's wide key receptacle.

 Converging or Diverging